AdamClarkStandke/GAN_Models/README.md

 – that only penalizes structure at the scale of patches.
 This discriminator tries to classify if each N ×N patch in an image as real or fake**.
 We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of D.[^5].

-### Example 3: Supervised Pix2Pix for Image Segmentation on the Cityscapes Dataset
+### Example 3: Supervised/Paired Pix2Pix for Image Segmentation on the Cityscapes Dataset

 After training the semantic segementation generator for 40,000 steps it was tested on the test set of the [Cityscape Dataset](https://www.cityscapes-dataset.com/) The following five test results were outputted to compare the actual semantic segmentation i.e. ground truth to the semantic segmentaion generator i.e. predicted image: